-PIO Remote allows you to work remotely with devices from Anywhere In The World.
+PlatformIO Remote Development Solution allows you to work remotely with devices from Anywhere In The World.
 No matter where are you now!
-Run a small and cross-platform PIO Remote Agent on a remote machine and you are able to list active devices (wireless + wired), to upload firmware (program), to process remote unit tests, or to start remote debugging session via Remote Serial Port Monitor.
+Run a small and cross-platform PlatformIO Remote Agent on a remote machine and you are able to list active devices (wireless + wired), to upload firmware (program), to process remote unit tests, or to start remote debugging session via Remote Serial Port Monitor.

-Using PIO Remote you can share your devices with colleagues across your organization or friends.
-In combination with Cloud IDE, you can create awesome things at any time when inspiration comes to you.
+Using PlatformIO Remote Development Solution you can share your devices with colleagues across your organization or friends.
+In combination with Cloud IDEs, you can create awesome things at any time when inspiration comes to you.

-You should have PIO Account to work with PIO Remote.
+You should have PlatformIO Account to use PlatformIO Remote Development Solution.
 A registration is FREE.

 Work with your favorite development environment and program devices connected to card-sized PC (Raspberry Pi, Cubie Board, etc.).
 You do not need to open SSH ports, install any extra Linux packages, toolchains.